-Analysis | Arizona Republicans’ response to losses in November: Dig in on Trumpism.
+Analysis | Arizona Republicans’ response to losses in November: Dig in on Trumpism

 “I had very little choice but to do the right thing, follow the law and the Constitution,” Ducey added.

-Pressure on Republicans to embrace Trumpism even after the former president has left the White House could be disastrous for the GOP if they want to expand their statewide influence, said Flake, who chose not to seek reelection after repeated clashes with Trump and in the face of a likely primary challenge from the right.
+Pressure on Republicans to embrace Trumpism even after the former president has left the White House could be disastrous for the GOP if the party wants to expand its statewide influence, said Flake, who chose not to seek reelection after repeated clashes with President Donald Trump and in the face of a likely primary challenge from the right.

 “If you run as a Trump acolyte, it’s just very difficult to win the statewide race — and that speaks well for the voters in Arizona, frankly,” he said.
-“That’s not the kind of politics that this state has been used to and it’s not a way forward for the party.”
+“That’s not the kind of politics that this state has been used to, and it’s not a way forward for the party.”

-As influential as Trump will remain in at least the immediate future of the Arizona GOP, the party’s ability to regain power will depend on whether they can keep the support of certain demographic groups, according to those who study such issues.
+As influential as Trump will remain, in at least the immediate future of the Arizona GOP, the party’s ability to regain power will depend on whether it can keep the support of certain demographic groups, according to those who study such issues.
 The most recent election was a reminder of how influential Latino voters have become and could continue to be in the state.

 “A lot of the future of the Republican Party will depend on how many of those Latino Republicans keep participating and turning out to vote,” said Narayani Lasala-Blanco, a political science professor at Arizona State University.

-About one in four Latinos voted for Trump in 2020, according to Unidos US, one of America’s largest Latino civil rights organizations.
+About 1 in 4 Latinos voted for Trump in 2020, according to Unidos US, one of America’s largest Latino civil rights organizations.

 “If they continue to vote and participate and be active, then you’ll probably see the resurgence of figures like Senator Flake and the wing of the party that supported McCain,” Lasala-Blanco added.
 “But I don’t know if they’re going to keep it up.”